 Three miles south of Mt.
 Vernon is the tiny hamlet of Bangs, one of those never-heard-of-it towns with a vaguely dirty name.
 What sets Bangs apart from your average suburban crossroads is the awesome building you see above.
 At one time it was the Knox County Poorhouse, but for some time now it has been known by a new name: the House of Nightmares.

-NOTE: As embarassing as it is to have to post this, apparently I have to.
+As embarassing as it is to have to post this, apparently I have to.
 I DO NOT OWN OR OPERATE THE HAUNTED HOUSE KNOWN AS "THE HOUSE OF NIGHTMARES," NOR AM I AFFILIATED WITH THE BUILDING ITSELF.
-Apparently it has, as of Fall 2007, been moved elsewhere because the old Knox County Poorhouse (which this website is an exploration of) at some point fell below building code standards and could no longer be used for a public attraction.
+In 2007 the attraction was moved elsewhere because the old poorhouse had fallen below building code standards.
 Abandoned buildings (even those in use two months a year) do tend to fall apart on their own, so this isn't really surprising...though it is disappointing.
-But the important fact is that I don't run this haunted house.
-People, I can barely change my own oil!
-Please!
+But, to return to my earlier point, I don't have anything to do with the poorhouse or the Halloween attraction.
+You'd be surprised how many e-mails I get from people who think I do.

 Am I being dramatic?
 No, it actually is called the House of Nightmares, but only in the fall, when it's opened up to serve its only current function: the best damn haunted house attraction in central Ohio.